ATLauncher/ATLauncher/README.md

 ### Need Help/Have Questions?

-If you have questions or need any help please don't hesitate to email sourcecode@atlauncher.com
+If you have questions please don't hesitate to [contact us](http://www.atlauncher.com/contactus/)

 ### License